iq-motion-control/iq-control-center/README.md

 ### Prerequisites

-- QT 5.13
+- QT 5.15.x
-- MacOS sdk 10.14
+- MacOS sdk 10.14 (minimum)
 - Windows 10
-- [QtAutoupdaterGui](https://github.com/Skycoder42/QtAutoUpdater/releases/tag/2.1.5-4) v2.1.5-4 (for build qt 5.13)
+- With v1.2.0, we've removed [QtAutoupdaterGui](https://github.com/Skycoder42/QtAutoUpdater/releases/tag/2.1.5-4) as seems like a unsupported repo.
+We now point directly to the QTInstaller Maintencetool for updating within the App.

 Here is the link to download QT creator IDE for free : [QT Creator](https://www.qt.io/download?hsCtaTracking=c80600ba-f2ea-45ed-97ef-6949c1c4c236%7C643bd8f4-2c59-4c4c-ba1a-4aaa05b51086)

-Here is a [link](https://github.com/Skycoder42/QtAutoUpdater/tree/2.1.5-4) to the right version of QTAutoupdater and the readme explains how to install it (use the maintenance tool).
+~~Here is a [link](https://github.com/Skycoder42/QtAutoUpdater/tree/2.1.5-4) to the right version of QTAutoupdater and the readme explains how to install it (use the maintenance tool)~~

 ### Installing